На русском языке

 where ~ G is the gravitational constant.

-The last formula coincides (except for the coefficient) with the similar formula for the field of the magnetic dipole with the magnetic dipole moment equal to ~ \mathbf{L}.
+The last formula coincides (except for the coefficient) with the similar formula for the field of magnetic dipole with the magnetic dipole moment equal to ~ \mathbf{L}.
 In GTR gravitation is not an independent physical force.
 Gravitation in GTR is rather reduced to the curvature of spacetime and is treated as a geometric effect, and is equated to the metric field.
 [5][6] The same geometric meaning is obtained by the gravitomagnetic field ~\mathbf{ H_g }.

-In contrast to this, in LITG it is assumed that the force of torsion arises already in the Minkowski space, as a magnetic force.
+In contrast to this, in LITG it is assumed that the force of torsion field arises already in Minkowski space, as a magnetic force.
 In GTR the equivalent gravitomagnetic force is considered in the Riemannian space, where gravitation has tensor, not vector character.
 Therefore, the spin of gravitons in GTR is assumed twice greater than in the vector theory of LITG.
-Hence, in a number of works on gravitoelectromagnetism in GTR, in the expressions for the force and the gravitomagnetic field the additional numerical factors appear in comparison with the expressions for the force and the torsion field in LITG.
-For rectilinear motion of bodies the formulas for the torsion in LITG and in GTR coincide.
+Hence, in a number of works on gravitoelectromagnetism in GTR, in the expressions for the force and the gravitomagnetic field additional numerical factors appear in comparison with the expressions for the force and torsion field in LITG.
+For rectilinear motion of bodies the formulas for torsion field in LITG and in GTR coincide.
 [7]

-The effects associated with the torsion field
+Effects associated with torsion field

 · Dragging of inertial reference frames.
-This is precession of the spin and orbital moments of the test particle near the rotating massive body.
+This is precession of the spin and orbital moments of test particle near the rotating massive body.
 In the SI system of physical units the angular velocity of precession is equal to ~ \mathbf{w}= -\frac{\mathbf{\Omega}}{2} and is directed against the direction of torsion field ~ \mathbf{\Omega} .

 · The orbital Lense-Thirring effect, which leads to precession, that is to the rotation of the normal of the elliptical orbit of the particle relative to the vector of gravitational torsion field of the rotating body.
 This effect is vectorially added to the standard general relativistic precession of the pericenter (43" per century for Mercury), which does not depend on the rotation of the central body.
 The orbital Lense-Thirring precession was first measured for the satellites LAGEOS and LAGEOS II.